 - You can look at the insights you’ve gathered.

 If all of your questions had been answered but getting them answered brought you no insights, it means your questions were defined incorrectly.
 That’s why it’s so important to filter out faulty material out of your research at the very beginning.

 In the best-case scenario, you’ll get a list of recommendations i.e. certain actions you’ll have to complete in order to improve your product.
 Your researchers will then pass the list to your product team, product managers will work that list by making additions and prioritizing it, then the list gets passed to the devs.
 That’s how it works in Skyeng.

 - The result of this research was Skyeng launching a new feature and getting a boost in metrics.

 How to implement research results

-Your researchers’ aim is to give your product team not some purposeless manuscript, but working conclusions and recommendation.
-Skyeng have developed a report template – a set of questions that their research team has to find answers to by the end of the research.
-After that, the product team is given a structured list of insights (with quotations and references to source materials – to keep product team safe from the temptation of misinterpreting the data) that confirm or disprove the hypotheses.
+Your researchers’ aim is to give your product team not some purposeless manuscript, but working conclusions and recommendations.
+Skyeng has developed a report template — a set of questions that their research team has to find answers to by the end of the research.
+After that, the product team is given a structured list of insights (with quotations and references to source materials — to keep the product team safe from the temptation of misinterpreting the data) that confirm or disprove the hypotheses.

 How to score research results

 It’s important to figure out the most convenient way to score your results so that it’s always easy for you to come back to them and analyze the data from a new perspective, or even correlate these results with your new insights.